AlexanderKaraberov/ReactiveEventBus/README.md

 #How to use
 E.g. in Android with [RxAndroid](https://github.com/ReactiveX/RxAndroid):
-* First create an Event object, which will be a representation of the fact that something has happened:
+* First create an Event object, which will be a formalized representation of the fact that something has happened.
+Event carry information/state associated with it:

 ```java
 public class ItemSelectedEvent {